The mom that understands the value of meal planning is the one that has skipped it for the week! But, really…its SO TRUE!

 Choose a day of the week that is your meal planning day and be as specific as possible–over morning coffee before the kids wake up, while the kids are napping, or maybe after dinner.

-Since planning is the first step in your 3-step weekly rhythm, you’ll want to choose a day that works in the context of your best shopping and preparation times.
+Since planning is the first step in your 3-step weekly rhythm, choose a day that works in the context of your best shopping and preparation times.

 My day is Friday.
 I wake up before the babes, pour myself a steaming cup of coffee, and sit down with my pretty little meal planner.
 I peek through the fridge to see what we need to eat up over the weekend, see if there is anything on Pinterest that looks delish, and jot down a plan.
 (This would also be a good time to check what’s on sale at the grocery store.)